 — Jessica, 27 (on Accutane at 22)

 “I loved Accutane.
 I tried everything—Retin-A, tetracycline—and nothing worked.
-It did make my face red and peeling, but it was better than an acne face.
-It was such a life-changing experience after trying so many other medications.
+It did make my face red and peeling, but it was such a life-changing experience after trying so many other medications.
 I don’t have scarring.
 I’m happy with my complexion today.
 I have four kids and would have any of them try it if needed.”

 — Kelley, 38 (on Accutane at 21)